Alexjmsherman/General_Assembly_Final_Project/Final_Project/README.md

 ## Data

 I will use craigslist listings as the core data set.
-Craigslist listing are fairly structured and includes a mix of the following information:
+Craigslist listings are fairly structured & include the following data:

 #### Housing Description:
         -Seller's listed price